I was gutted I got a B in my English Literature Exam and wanted to study in Cambridge

 You'll be directed to have a seat: perhaps at a desk, perhaps on a sofa.
 Wherever you are, sit comfortably, but let your body language show that you're engaged with those you're speaking with.

 While interview-type clothes like suits aren’t required, it's impossible to make a bad impression by being overdressed.
-You should also take layers of clothes – Cambridge and Oxford can be pretty cold in December.
+You should also take layers of clothes – Cambridge University and Oxford University can be pretty cold in December.

 What will you be asked?